kdnelson/Responsive.Flutter/README.md

 + UniqueKey - System generated Guid for uniqueness, so we are good
 + PageStorageKeys - Used for scroll position uniqueness
 + GlobalKeys are used to maintain state of a widget accross the app pages.
 Using Redux is better for this though.

+////// Hmmm //////

-+ Final variables
++ Final variables?
-+ Const ver new and when to use them
++ Const ver new and when to use them?
-+ Mixins (use the Redux mixin as an example to explain)
++ Mixins (use the Redux mixin as an example to explain)?
 + InheritedWidget?
 How is Stacks using it
 + StreamController, when do I need one?
 + StreamBuilders?
 Add example?
 Look at how OrangeDarkTerror is using it.
-+ Flutter animations
++ Flutter animations?
 + Camera
 + OCR Technology

+////// Dart Wrokflow //////

 + When you start a Flutter (or any Dart) application, a new Thread process (in Dart language = “Isolate") is created and launched.
   This thread will be the only one that you will have to care for the entire application.
   So, when this thread is created, Dart automatically